 Kubernetes deployment automatically created 2 additional pods for us.

 Kubernetes (network) proxy is responsible for managing Kubernetes Services and thus internal load balancing and exposing pods internally for other pods and for external clients.

 Nginx deployment is now exposed via 30073 port externally, we can check that with curl.

 Our updated node schema:

-We have something that we can’t really call a cluster yet but we have learned how Kubernetes components works together.
+That way we have gone through the steps of developing kubernetes from scratch.
+Finally, we have something that we can’t really call a cluster yet but we have learned how Kubernetes components works together.
 What is really astonishing is how well designed and decoupled Kubernetes parts are.
 After understanding each part’s role in the system Kubernetes should no longer be a mystery for us.

-In the next blog post I will describe how to add more nodes to our cluster and load balance ingress between them, so stay tuned!
+In the next blog post I will describe how to add more nodes to our kubernetes cluster and load balance ingress between them, so stay tuned!